apache/openserverless-site/content/en/docs/reference/references/actions-actionloop/_index.md

-The `ActionLoop proxy` is a runtime “engine”, written in the [Go programming language](https://golang.org/), originally developed specifically to support the [OpenWhisk and Nuvolaris Go language runtime](https://github.com/apache/openwhisk-runtime-go).
+The `ActionLoop proxy` is a runtime “engine”, written in the [Go programming language](https://golang.org/), originally developed specifically to support the [OpenWhisk and OpenServerless Go language runtime](https://github.com/apache/openwhisk-runtime-go).
 However, it was written in a generic way such that it has since been adopted to implement OpenWhisk and Nuvolaris runtimes for Swift, PHP, Python, Rust,